Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

 \subsection{Axioms of unitary graphical calculus}

-The purpose of the graphical calculus introduced in \cite{collins-nechita-1} is to yield an effective method to evaluate the expectation of random tensors with respect to the Haar measure on a unitary group.
+The purpose of the graphical calculus introduced in \cite {collins-nechita-1} is to yield an effective method to evaluate the expectations of random tensors with respect to the Haar measure on a unitary group.
 The tensors under consideration can be constructed from a few elementary tensors such as the Bell state, fixed kets and bras, and random unitary matrices.
-In graphical language, a tensor corresponds to a \emph{box}, and an appropriate Hilbertian structure yields a correspondence between boxes and tensors.
+In graphical language, a~tensor corresponds to a \textit{box}, and an appropriate Hilbertian structure yields a correspondence between boxes and tensors.
 However, the calculus yielding expectations only relies on diagrammatic operations.

 Each box $B$ is represented as a rectangle with decorations on its boundary.
-The decorations are either white or black, and belong to $S(B)\sqcup S^*(B)$.
-Figure \ref{fig:box} depicts an example of box.
+The decorations are either white [elements of the set of white decorations $S(B)$] or black [elements of the dual set of black decorations, $S^*(B)$].
+In the Hilbertian picture, decorations correspond to complex vector spaces, dual decorations being associated to dual spaces.
+Figure~\ref{fig:box} depicts an example of a box.

-It is possible to construct new boxes out of old ones by formal algebraic operations such as sums or products.
-We call \emph{diagram} a picture consisting in boxes and wires according to the following rule: a wire may link a white decoration in $S(B)$ to its black counterpart in $ S^*(B)$.
-A diagram can be turned into a box by choosing an orientation and a starting point.
+It is possible to construct new boxes from old ones by formal algebraic operations such as sums or products.
+We call a \textit{diagram} a picture consisting of boxes and wires according to the following rule: a wire may link a white decoration in $S(B)$ to its black counterpart in $ S^*(B)$.
+A~diagram can be turned into a box by choosing an orientation and a starting point.

 Regarding the Hilbertian structure, wires correspond to tensor contractions.
 There exists an involution for boxes and diagrams.
-It is antilinear and it turns a decoration in $S(B)$ into its counterpart in $ S^*(B)$.
-Our conventions are close to those of \cite{coecke,jones}, and are hoped to be familar to the reader acquainted with existing graphical calculus of various types (planar algebra theory, Feynman diagrams theory, traced category theory).
-Our notations are designed to fit well to the problem of computing expectations, as shown in the next section.
-In Figure \ref{fig:trace}, \ref{fig:multiplication} and \ref{fig:product} we depict the trace of a matrix, multiplication of tensors and the tensor product operation.
-For details, we refer to \cite{collins-nechita-1}.
+It is antilinear and turns a decoration in $S(B)$ into its counterpart in $ S^*(B)$.
+Our conventions are close to those of~\cite{coecke,jones}, and we hope that they are familiar to the reader acquainted with existing graphical calculi of various types (planar algebra theory, Feynman diagram, traced category theory).
+Our notation is designed to conform well to the problem of computing expectations, as shown in the next section.
+In Figure~\ref{fig:box}(b)--(d) we depict the trace of a matrix, multiplication of tensors and the tensor product operation, respectively.
+For details, we refer to~\cite{collins-nechita-1}.